Outgoing German Chancellor Angela Merkel receives farewell military honors at 'Grand Tattoo' | DW | 02.12.2021

 After the playing of the national anthem, the soldiers depart to the sound of a drum roll, bidding farewell to the chancellor and ending another chapter in German history.

-As Merkel left the stage, DW's Chief Political Correspodent Melinda Crane summed up what people, both in Germany and internationally, will miss the most about Merkel: "her modesty, her restraint, and her enormous personal integrity."
+As Merkel left the stage, DW's Chief Political Correspondent Melinda Crane summed up what people, both in Germany and internationally, will miss the most about Merkel: "Her modesty, her restraint, and her enormous personal integrity."

-"Her steadiness in a crisis, her pragmatism, and her ability to speak plainly," will also be missed on the political stage, Crane said.
+"Her steadiness in a crisis, her pragmatism, and her ability to speak plainly," will also be missed on the German and international political stage, Crane said.

 Christoph Strack contributed to this report.